lou-heriz/shopping-list/README.md

 You can check the coverage report by running `npm run test:coverage`

+### Stack
+The app will use Next.js for easy running of client/server, cypress for integration testing and Lowdb as the data layer (if required).

 ### Tooling used
 Github Copilot (code completion, tailwind css generation)